hyperledger-archives/iroha-api/source/includes/_commands.md

 Field | Description | Constraint
 -------------- | -------------- | --------------
-Address | resolvable address in network (IPv4, IPv6, domain name, etc.) | should be resolvable Peer key | peer public key, which will be used in consensus algorithm to sign-off vote, commit, reject messages | **?**
+Address | resolvable address in network (IPv4, IPv6, domain name, etc.) | should be resolvable Peer key | peer public key, which will be used in consensus algorithm to sign-off vote, commit, reject messages | ed25519 public key

 ### Validation

-?
+1. Creator of transaction has role which has CanAddPeer permission.

 ## Add signatory